William Reading Montgomery: Assignments: 1848–1855

-After the Mexican–American War, Montgomery was assigned to garrison duty at Jefferson Barracks, Missouri in 1848‑49; on frontier duty at Austin, Texas in 1849 and at Camp Gates, later Fort Gates Texas in 1849-50.
+After the Mexican–American War, Montgomery was assigned to garrison duty at Jefferson Barracks, Missouri in 1848‑49; on frontier duty at Austin, Texas, in 1849 and at Camp Gates, later Fort Gates Texas in 1849-50.
 Montgomery founded Fort Gates as Camp Gates, with two companies of the 8th United States Infantry Regiment, about 5 miles east of current Gatesville, Texas, on October 26, 1849.
 He served on recruiting service in 1850‑53.
 Montgomery was promoted to major on December 7, 1852.

-Montgomery returned to frontier duty at Fort Chadbourne, Texas in 1853; was again on recruiting service in 1853‑54; served in the garrison at Jefferson Barracks, Missouri in 1854; and on frontier duty at Fort Riley, Kansas in 1854 and 1855, at Fort Leavenworth, Kansas, 1855, at Fort Pierre, Dakota in 1855 and at Fort Leavenworth, Kansas 1855.
+Montgomery returned to frontier duty at Fort Chadbourne, Texas in 1853; was again on recruiting service in 1853‑54; served in the garrison at Jefferson Barracks, Missouri in 1854; and on frontier duty at Fort Riley, Kansas, in 1854 and 1855, at Fort Leavenworth, Kansas, 1855, at Fort Pierre, Dakota in 1855 and at Fort Leavenworth, Kansas 1855.

 While on duty at Fort Riley, Montgomery's anti-slavery Free State views aggravated the pro-slavery faction in the area in 1855.
 Montgomery was dismissed from the U.S. Army in 1855 due to his apparent appropriation of part of the military reserve land at Fort Riley, Kansas for the use of the Pawnee Association as a town when he had an interest in that association.
 At least one source, historian Ezra J. Warner, states that Montgomery's dismissal for this reason may have been procured by the pro-slavery faction because of his Free State views.
 Historian Stewart Sifakis agrees with Warner's possible reason for Montgomery's dismissal.
 Montgomery's biographical sketch by Wilson and Fiske, 1888, page 372, states that Montgomery acted with strict neutrality despite his free state opinions "but his actions failed to meet with the approval of his superiors."
-Eicher, page 394 simply states that Montgomery was dismissed from the army on December 8, 1855 for "unauthorized real estate transactions at Fort Riley, Kansas" and Heitman, page 720 simply states that he was dismissed on that date.
+Eicher, page 394 simply states that Montgomery was dismissed from the army on December 8, 1855, for "unauthorized real estate transactions at Fort Riley, Kansas" and Heitman, page 720 simply states that he was dismissed on that date.
+Historian Christopher Phillips has offered the fullest treatment of Montgomery's entanglement in the Pawnee Association, arguing against slavery politics as a precipitant for Montgomery's court martial.
+Rather, it stemmed from a personal dispute with an antislavery subordinate officer, Nathaniel Lyon.
+Eicher only states that Montgomery moved to New Jersey after his dismissal from the U.S. Army.